blackbytegames/blackbytegames.github.io/lanegraph/manual/getting-started.md

 Before runtime use, build the graph data:

 1. **Tools > LaneGraph > Build LaneGraph**
-2. Wait for completion message
+2. Wait for the completion message
 3. Verify no errors in Console

 > **Important:** Rebuild after any changes to lane components or profiles.